Socialism in Argentina: Present day

 Both the role and history of socialism in Argentina have played a significant role in forming the identity of the nation in the world.
 As seen, the changing historical backdrop has influenced the current of the movement.
 Particularly, the recent Kirchner leaderships have informed the movement for socialism visible today in Argentina in many ways.
 The Nestor Kirchner leadership, invoked a brand of socialism that saw his implementation of price controls and nationalisation of private assets.
 Kirchner further worked to restructure the public debt problem of Argentina.
 In many ways, he continued the ideological legacy of Peron, and similarly to Peron's demise was met with Argentina default in 2014.
-Mauricio Macri the current president of Argentina has recently employed similar Peronist-style policies to reduce the problem of inflation.
+Former president Mauricio Macri has recently employed similar Peronist-style policies to reduce the problem of inflation.
 Namely, price controls on over 60 items including rice and milk.
 Argentina's ideological landscape is beginning to change, with Macri's election there are still some prominent Peronist practises remaining.
 However, as a whole the populist movement in Argentina can be seen as diminishing, and perhaps a shift away from socialist tendencies.

 Key figures in the movement

 Socialism in Argentina has bared many key players both on the thought and in its practise.
 These figures have stood for socio-political change through pursuits of politics, literature, art and other forms of expression.

-Ernesto ‘Che’ Guevara was influential on Socialism in Argentina in his advocacy of marxist thought.
+Ernesto ‘Che’ Guevara was influential on Socialism in Argentina in his advocacy of Marxist thought.
 In many ways, Ernesto 'Che' Guevara has popularised the worlds understanding of Argentina socialist thought, through his memoirs and the later produced film, The Motorcycle Diaries.
 In many ways, Guevara has become a figure head for social movements in Argentina, and more broadly around the world, spreading his beliefs in a more equal political system.